melroy89/gitlab-deployer-go/README.md

 ---

 Instead of using Docker Compose, you could also use `docker run` but that is **not** advised.
-Anyway, here is an example of docker run:
+Anyway, here is an example of `docker run` command:

 ```sh
 docker run -it -v $(pwd)/.env:/app/.env -v $(pwd)/deployment:/app/dest -p 3042:3042  --rm danger89/gitlab-deployer-go:latest